9 minute read

 Ultrasonic Sensors are best used in the non-contact detection of:

 Non-contact sensors are also referred to as proximity sensors.

 - Material (except for soft surfaces, i.e. wool, because the surface absorbs the ultrasonic sound wave and doesn’t reflect sound.)

 Long range detection of targets with varied surface properties.

 Ultrasonic sensors are superior to infrared sensors because they aren’t affected by smoke or black materials, however, soft materials which don’t reflect the sonar (ultrasonic) waves very well may cause issues.
 It’s not a perfect system, but it’s good and reliable.

 Applications Involving Ultrasonic Detection:

 Distance measurement is based on the measurement of time-of-flight.
 The time between sending and receiving the reflected sound signal is calculated by the sensor.
-Ultrasonic distance sensors, like the MB7360 HRXL-MaxSonar-WR, are used in as height monitors, bin level measurement and proximity zone detect.
+Ultrasonic distance sensors, like the MB7360 HRXL-MaxSonar-WR, are used as height monitors, in bin level measurement and proximity zone detection applications.